domanteli0/problem54/README.md

 ## Building

 This project uses `gradle` as it's build tool.
-To run the project simply `gradle run`, to run tests: `gradle test`.
+To run the project simply `gradle run --args='poker.txt'`, to run tests: `gradle test`.

 ## About the project